Bank of England forced to boost bond-buying scheme amid market turmoil

 If Liz Truss and her chancellor Kwasi Kwarteng do not abandon their tax cut giveaways, they will have to make “painful” public sector cuts of 15 per cent to get debt under control, the IFS found.

 But deputy prime minister Therese Coffey insisted on Tuesday that the UK’s public finances were still in a “good state”.

-Asked about the cuts ahead, she told Sky News: “I’m just not going to get into hypotheticals.
-The government has to get growth, and that will help us fund our public sector in future.”
+Asked about the cuts ahead, she told Sky News: “I’m just not going to get into hypotheticals.”

-Ms Coffey denied that Mr Kwarteng had brought his medium-term fiscal plan forward from 23 November to 31 October because the markets were spooked.
+Ms Coffey also denied that Mr Kwarteng had brought his medium-term fiscal plan forward from 23 November to 31 October because the markets were spooked.

 Senior Tory MP Mel Stride, chair of the Treasury select committee, warned that that Mr Kwarteng may have to go further if he is to reassure jittery markets.